Philip Stanhope (diplomat): Family

 Stanhope had met his wife, Eugenia Peters, in Rome in the spring of 1750 while on the Grand Tour.
 He was just 18, and she 20.
 Believed incorrectly by many to be the illegitimate daughter of an Irish gentleman by the name of Domville, Eugenia was described by one observer as "plain almost to ugliness" but possessing "the most careful education and all the choicest accomplishments of her sex".
 Her mother was noted, however, to have been "a true English goody, vulgar and unbred."
 Stanhope and Eugenia's two sons, Charles and Philip, were born in London in 1761 and 1763 respectively, and it was not until 25 September 1767 that he and Eugenia were married in Dresden.
 Stanhope went to great lengths to keep the relationship a secret from his father to the extent of engaging a separate habitation for his wife and children.

-He had never lived up to the expectations of his father since he was unable by temperament or choice to acquire the graces that his father had tried so hard to impart.
+He had never lived up to the demands of his father to adopt the habits and graces he insisted were essential to succeed in life.
+His father issued repeated threats that unless he did as he was told he would lose his father’s love, and if he were not to succeed in life it would be his own fault.
+At the age of 14 his father wrote: “I shall love you extremely, while you deserve it; but not one moment longer.”

 He did not rise as expected in the diplomatic services and preferred instead an unpretentious domestic life.
 Often in ill health, he died of dropsy in St Gervais, France, on 16 November 1768, aged only 36, and is buried at Vaucluse.
 It was generally believed that only after the death of his beloved son that Lord Chesterfield learned of the existence of Philip's wife and children.
 He received them kindly and took upon himself the cost of education and maintenance of his grandsons and became very attached to them.

 When Lord Chesterfield died in 1773, his will caused much gossip.
 He provided for the two grandsons with £100 annuity each, as well as £10,000, but left Eugenia Stanhope nothing.
 Faced with the problem of supporting herself, she sold Chesterfield's letters to a publisher, J. Dodsley, for 1500 guineas.
 Chesterfield had never intended them for publication, and the result was a storm of controversy because of their perceived "immorality", which ensured several reprints and their steady sale for at least 100 years.
 Eugenia died at her home in Limpsfield, Surrey, in 1783 and had acquired property and a comfortable fortune.
 She also wrote The deportment of a married life: laid down in a series of letters, which was published in 1798.

 In a codicil to her will, she directed her sons "to live in strict unity and friendship with one another, not to dissipate their fortunes and to beware of all human beings".